adobe/reactor-developer-docs/api/release_notes/2019-release-notes.md

 # 2019 Reactor Release Notes

+## 2019-10-15

+### 1) Republish build

+Learn more in the [Republish API](/api/reference/1.0/builds/republish/) section of the docs.

 ## 2019-10-10

 ### 1) Notes

 Notes are now available to be attached to Properties, Data Elements, Rules, Rule Components, Extensions, and Libraries.
 Notes are short, text-only annotations that can be used for descriptions of what a resource does, how a resource should be used, and much more.

-Learn more and get started using Notes in the [Notes API](/api/reference/1.0/notes/index.md) section of the docs.
+Learn more and get started using Notes in the [Notes API](/api/reference/1.0/notes/index/) section of the docs.

 The Notes API is not yet finalized, and may change in ways that are not backwards-compatible.